 Manufactured by Apple, iPhones are powered by the company’s iOS operating system.
-Most experts argue that iPhone are more intuitive, responsive and user-friendly than Android devices.
+Most experts argue that iPhones are more intuitive, responsive, and user-friendly than Android devices.
 They are also considered more secure and more technologically sophisticated in general.

 However, they can be more expensive to buy in the first instance and are known for being highly susceptible to damage.

 Google’s Android software powers the vast majority of smartphones on Earth, with options available to suit all budgets.
 There’s much greater scope with Android where device type is concerned, including plenty of models designed specifically for seniors and people with disabilities.

 Particularly for those who only need a smartphone for basic communication purposes, an Android device is a more cost-effective option.

 There are some specific phone brands that create mobile phones that are designed to be helpful for the elderly and have features such as extra loud sound, large keys, and a higher visual contrast than other phone brands.

 Phones made especially for the elderly can also include built-in personal alarms.
 However, while this is a super feature, this does rely on the phone being on the person should a fall or accident happen, therefore it’s wise to also carry a personal alarm which can be worn either as a wristwatch or around the neck.
 A personal alarm can be activated with a simple touch of a button and will generally also be waterproof, meaning that it can be worn in the bath or shower (you cannot take your mobile phone in the shower!).
 Personal alarms can also have fall detection, which mobile phones do not, meaning the alarm can call for help if it detects the wearer has had a fall.

 Factors to consider when purchasing a phone for an elderly person